Inspection Cameras in 2022 (New Guide)

 See this article for some examples of ground-based robotics solutions that inspectors are using.

 CCTV (Closed Circuit Television) cameras are often used for inspecting pipes during sewer inspections because they allow inspectors to see inside pipes and drains remotely.

 Inspectors also collect visual data remotely by using fairly simple strategies, like attaching a digital camera to a rope and lowering it into an asset.

-Basically, any method an inspector uses to collect visual data without having to be physically present falls under the category of RVI.
+As you can see from these stick and rope approaches, any method an inspector uses to collect visual data without having to be physically present falls under the category of RVI.

 If you Google “inspection camera” the top results might make you think that the only types of cameras used for inspections are borescopes or snake cameras—cameras attached to the end of a cable that are made to enter sewer pipes or other tiny spaces, with a digital live feed available on a screen.

 But the truth is that almost any camera can be an inspection camera.

 A home inspector might use an inexpensive digital camera to collect images of a house while conducting an inspection.

 An industrial inspector working inside a large pressure vessel might use a drone equipped with a high-quality RGB digital camera to collect images for a visual inspection.

 And a roof inspector might use a thermal camera to collect infrared data showing where heat is escaping from a roof.